Master of Science in Industrial Engineering

 The University of Arizona respects your right to privacy.
 By submitting this form, you consent to receive emails and calls from a representative of the University of Arizona, which may include the use of automated technology.
 Consent is needed to contact you, but is not a requirement to register or enroll.

 The requirements for the online Master of Science in Industrial Engineering can be completed in several different ways, allowing you to choose a course of study that best supports your professional goals.
 Only 9 of the units of credit included in the 30-33 unit curriculum are firm, core requirements.
 The rest are flexible and can be completed through a thesis, a practical project, and/or through electives offered by the Department of Systems and Industrial Engineering (SIE).
 These can be chosen by you when you create your academic plan and submit it for approval by the department.
+In its entirety, the program can be completed in just 1.5 to 2 years – even if you’re also working full-time.

 To complete the online master’s in industrial engineering, the following requirements must be met: